While the technical wizardry of hacks often hits the headlines, another quieter threat to crypto firms is lurking much closer to home.

 Cybersecurity is first and foremost a people problem (Image from J. Klossner)

-Simply holding the private key gives anyone the ability to funnel all the funds out of a wallet.
+Simply holding the private key gives anyone the ability to funnel all the funds out of a crypto wallet.
 Furthermore, digital asset transactions are irreversible — so you can't simply roll back the blockchain to recover the funds!

 As such, despite the entire crypto market cap being barely a drop in the ocean compared to traditional finance, malicious insiders have managed to cause enormous losses in just a few years.